kjaleshire/moshi/README.md

 	>_

 Enter a misspelled word and a suggestion will be printed.
-If no suggestion can be made or the word is correct, `NO SUGGESTION` will be printed.
-If the word is already correct, `CORRECT` will be printed
+If no suggestion can be made, `NO SUGGESTION` will be printed.
+If the word is already correct, moshi will reply `CORRECT`.

-When `-a` is used, all close suggestions will be listed, not just the best.
+When `-a` is used, all close suggestions will be listed with the best first.
 When `-o` is used, the original word will be printed before its suggestion(s).

-Suggestion will continue until EOF (^d) or interrupt.
+Suggestion will continue until end-of-file (control-D) or interrupt (control-C).

 Generation:
 ==